 By Hiram Martin Chittenden in 1902

-Alexander Harvey was one of the boldest men and most reckless desperadoes known to the fur trade.
+Alexander Harvey was among the boldest men and most reckless desperadoes known to the fur trade.
 He was well built physically, about six feet tall, and weighed between 160-170 pounds.
-He was strongly knit, capable of great endurance, and wholly devoid of physical fear in ordinary interactions when not under the influence of liquor or passion; he was disposed to be fair and reasonable.
+He was firmly knit, capable of great endurance, and wholly devoid of physical fear in ordinary interactions when not under the influence of liquor or passion; he was disposed to be fair and reasonable.
 But, he had a perverse and unruly temper, and once it was aroused, he was relentless and unforgiving.

-He was then sent to Fort McKenzie, Montana, the most remote of the company’s posts.
+He was sent to Fort McKenzie, Montana, the most remote of the company’s posts.
 Here he remained for several years, but his wicked and intolerant demeanor toward his associates made his presence a constant source of irritation.
 Word was then sent to St. Louis, Missouri, that he would have to be gotten rid of somehow.
-Mr. Chouteau accordingly sent him his discharge, and to ensure his early departure requested him to report in person at St. Louis.
+Mr. Chouteau sent him his discharge and requested him to report in person at St. Louis to ensure his early departure.

 It was Christmas before the discharge arrived, and at that season of the year, it was considered almost madness to undertake a long journey, mainly alone.
 But Harvey, despite all his complaints and opposition (no doubt feigned in large part,) made ready to start the following day on the long journey of nearly 2,500 miles through a desolate and dangerous country.
 “I will not let Mr. Chouteau wait long on me,” he said.
 “I shall start in the morning; all I want for my journey is my rifle and my dog to carry my bedding.”
 He reached St. Louis early in March, and Mr. Chouteau was so impressed with the hazard of the performance that he renewed Harvey’s engagement.

-It was now about time for the annual steamboat to start up the river, and Harvey made ready to return at once.
-On his way up, he remarked to Charles Larpenteur, who was also returning to Fort Union, North Dakota from St. Louis, that he had several settlements to make with the gentlemen who had caused him his long winter’s tramp.
+It was about time for the annual steamboat to start up the river, and Harvey made ready to return at once.
+On his way up, he remarked to Charles Larpenteur, also returning to Fort Union, North Dakota, from St. Louis, that he had several settlements with the gentlemen who had caused him his long winter’s tramp.
 “I never forget or forgive,” he said; “it may not be for years, but they will all have to catch it.”
-Accordingly, he kept his eye out for those he suspected of any complicity in the movement against him.
-He found one of them at Fort Clark, North Dakota, and gave him an unmerciful pounding, remarking, when he was through, “That’s number one.”
+Accordingly, he kept his eye out for those he suspected of complicity in the movement against him.
+He found one at Fort Clark, North Dakota, and gave him an unmerciful pounding, remarking when he was through, “That’s number one.”
 At Fort Union, he found several more, and as fast as he could single them out from the rest of the men of the fort, he would knock them down and administer a terrible beating.

 This was not the only atrocious deed by Alexander Harvey at Fort McKenzie.
-On another occasion, when a party of five Indians undertook to steal some cattle belonging to the post, Harvey started pursuing.
-He soon overtook one Indian who had shot a cow, and firing at him, broke his thigh.
+On another occasion, when a party of five Indians undertook to steal some cattle belonging to the post, Harvey started pursuing them.
+He soon overtook one Indian who had shot a cow and, firing at him, broke his thigh.
 The Indian fell to the ground and lay there when Harvey came up and sat down beside him.
 The heartless Harvey then lit a pipe and made the poor Indian smoke, saying, “I am going to kill you, but I will give you a little time to take a good look at your country.”
 The Indian begged for his life, saying, “Comrade, it is true I was a fool.
 I killed your cow, but now you have broken my thigh; this ought to make us even — spare my life!’
 “No,” said Harvey; “look well, for the last time, at all those nice hills — at all those paths which lead to the fort, where you came with your parents to trade, playing with your sweethearts — look at that, will you, for the last time.”
-So saying, with his gun pointed at the head of his victim, he pulled the trigger, and the Indian was no more.
+So saying, with his gun pointed at his victim’s head, he pulled the trigger, and the Indian was no more.

 The matter came to a head in 1845 when an abortive attempt to murder him ended in his severance of further connection with the company.
 Harvey was in temporary charge of Fort Chardon, which had been built at the mouth of the Judith River after the abandonment of Fort McKenzie.
 Albert Culbertson went up with the spring outfit from Fort Union to take charge and build a new post farther up.
 Malcolm Clark, James Lee, and an interpreter named Jacob Berger were along.
 These three men were enemies of Harvey and concerted together to kill him.

-The employees took sides with him, and they placed the fort in a state of defense, refusing admission to any of the boat party.
+The employees took sides with him, placing the fort in a state of defense and refusing admission to any of the boat party.
 Finally, after much hard pleading, Culbertson was admitted.
-He had always been friendly to Harvey, and he now agreed to give him a draft for all his wages and a letter of recommendation on condition that Harvey would surrender the fort.
+He had always been friendly to Harvey and now agreed to give him a draft for all his wages and a letter of recommendation on the condition that Harvey would surrender the fort.
 Harvey then left the fort in a canoe with one man.

 About the Author: This article was written by Hiram Martin Chittenden and included in his book, The American Fur trade of the Far West, published in 1902.
 Chittenden served in the Corps of Engineers, eventually reaching the rank of Brigadier General.
-He was in charge of many notable projects during this time, including work at the Yellowstone and Yosemite National Parks and the Lake Washington Canal Project.
+He was responsible for many notable projects, including work at the Yellowstone and Yosemite National Parks and the Lake Washington Canal Project.
 He was also an author, penning historical volumes, tour guides, and poetry.
-As it appears here, the story is not verbatim as it has been edited for the clarity and ease of the modern reader.
+As it appears here, the story is not verbatim, as it has been edited for the clarity and ease of the modern reader.